Suicide bomber kills 4 east Libyan security force members: spokesman

 The LNA is fighting to take Derna, the last city in eastern Libya outside its control, after launching a ground offensive against a coalition of local forces and Islamist militants last month.

-Clashes continued in central Derna on Wednesday around the neighborhood of Al-Maghar, where the LNA’s opponents are holed up, residents said.
+Clashes continued in central Derna on Wednesday around the neighborhood of Al-Maghar, where the LNA’s opponents were holed up, residents said.

+“The main battle is finished and we are fighting pockets (of resistance) in an area of one square kilometer,” Mismari told TV station Libyas Channel.

-They also said that water supplies and cooking gas had been restored in areas that the LNA has taken.
+Residents said water supplies and cooking gas had been restored in areas that the LNA has taken.
 Water, power, food and medical supplies had been largely cut off as the LNA offensive got under way.

 The United Nations has repeatedly warned about the impact of the fighting on Derna’s population of around 125,000.

-Reporting by Ayman al-Warfalli; Writing by Aidan Lewis; editing by John Stonestreet
+Reporting by Ayman al-Warfalli; Writing by Aidan Lewis Editing by John Stonestreet, Toni Reinhold